-Hence it may be that, for listed securities, there is no alternative to pricing on the basis of the market price across some reference period.
+Hence it may be that, for listed securities, the best alternative is pricing on the basis of the market price across some reference period.
 The earlier the reference period is set, the fairer it will be in terms of avoiding "priced in nationalisation" effects, but the greater the risk that market movements and the differential performance of different companies combine to create pricing anomalies.